-Welcome to Carolina Physical Therapy & Sports Medicine, Inc.
+Welcome to Carolina Physical Therapy & Sports Medicine

-Carolina Physical Therapy and Sports Medicine is a local and privately owned physical therapy practice with locations in Columbia, Charleston, Sumter and more.
-Our clinics feature state of the art equipment and our professional staff members are the most experienced in the region.
+Carolina Physical Therapy and Sports Medicine is a locally owned physical therapy practice with locations in Columbia, Charleston, Sumter, and Rock Hill.
+Our clinics feature state-of-the-art equipment and our professional clinicians are the most experienced in the region.
 We accept all major insurance carriers.

 Learn more about our specialized physical therapy services here: